Mobile Phone Use While Driving

 Can I use my phone as a Sat-Nav?

-Yes, however, it is not an excuse to say you are simply following the mapping on your hand-held device and that’s why you’ve picked it up.
+Yes, you can use your phone as a sat-nav!
+However, it is not an excuse to say this is why you’ve picked it up.
 The mobile phone law specifically refers to this, stating it is illegal to use a hand-held mobile to follow a map.

-If you wish to use your smartphone navigation, fix the phone to the windscreen or dashboard, so it’s in clear view for use while driving (but not obstructing your view), without requiring you to hold or interact with it.
+If you wish to use your smartphone navigation, fix the phone to the windscreen or dashboard.
+This will give you a clear view for use while driving (but not obstructing your view), without requiring you to hold or interact with it.

 Can I use my phone to play music in the car?

-When can you use a handheld phone in your vehicle?
+When can I use a handheld phone in my vehicle?

-The law is clear on when you can use a hand-held device behind the wheel.
-It is only legal if you are safely parked, this does not include waiting in traffic or when sat at the traffic lights!
+It is only legal to use your phone in the car if you are safely parked.
+This does not include waiting in traffic or sitting at the traffic lights!

 The law also includes a proviso for emergencies: you are allowed to make 999 or 112 calls on a hand-held device while driving, but only if it is unsafe or impractical to stop.